yudhisteer/Face-Recognition-with-Masks/README.md

 While the accuracy values may seem promising, I suspect we may still be overfitting the data and this is due to the **unbalanced** CASIA dataset which we have.
 I propose we do a more fair **sampling** of our data for training as explained below.

  ### 3.8 Third Training(Evaluation: Mask Dataset with Stratified Sampling)
  In the previous training, we introduced a ```sampling bias```.
 For example, if our first class in our CASIA dataset has 100 images and the second class has 10 images then when using a ratio of 0.4, we are taking 40 from the first folder and only 4 from the second folder.
-This disparity of the number of images in the folders create this sampling bias.
+This disparity of the number of images in the folders creates this sampling bias.
 A better approach would be to ensure the test set is representative of the various classes in the whole dataset.
 So we introduce ```stratified sampling``` whereby the classes are divided into homogeneous subgroups called ```strata``` and the correct number of images is sampled from each stratum to guarantee the test set is representative of the whole dataset.

-We begin by exploring how much classes have less than ```10``` images and how much have greater than ```100``` images.
+We begin by exploring how many classes have less than ```10``` images and how much have greater than ```100``` images.
 We got ```195``` for the first condition and ```859``` for the second condition.
-While it is difficult to remove classes with less than 10 images, we cannot remove both set of classes as we will lose about 1000 classes.
+While it is difficult to remove classes with less than 10 images, we cannot remove both sets of classes as we will lose about 1000 classes.
 What we can do is randomly select a constant x(2 or 5 or 15) number of images from all the different classes.
 By doing so we reduce the number of images we are training on but we also gain in the time to train the model.
 To increase our data(since we are selecting only (2 or 5 or 15) images from all the classes), we perform more data augmentation.
-For each image we have selected we create a copy of ```4``` images on which we do data augmentation.
-For example, if from a folder of 10 images we selected only 5 images then we see that we have reduce by 50% the number of images on which the AI will train.
+For each image, we have selected we create a copy of ```4``` images on which we do data augmentation.
+For example, if from a folder of 10 images we selected only 5 images then we see that we have reduced by 50% the number of images on which the AI will train.
 However, we will now perform data augmentation on each of the 5 images such that the 5 images will multiply by 4 to become 20 images.
 The images will be as followed:

 1. Original image without mask
 2. Original image without mask with Data augmentation